andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "No and I don't care to"

-"You're really missing out, he has an entire catalog of songs he didn't write"
+"You're really missing out, he has an entire catalog of other songs he didn't write"

 For example: *Songs About Me*, written by Shayne Smith and Ed Hill.